queekusme/queekusme-vc-schema-attestation/draft-queekusme-vc-schema-attestation.md

 # Security Considerations

-## Issuer/Verifier POST Request for Information Discovery
+## Issuer/Verifier Request for Information Discovery

-If a Schema attestation Document is made available as an SD-JWT, requests to the well-known endpoint **MAY** use the `issuer` and `verifier` Request parameters in order to perform information discovery on the Disclosures within a SD-JWT Attestation Document.
+Requests to the well-known endpoint **MAY** use the `issuer` and `verifier` Request parameters in order to perform information discovery on the Disclosures within a the Attestation Document.

 Schema Attestation Document Providers **SHOULD** make effort to prevent Information Discovery utilizing methods such as Rate Limiting.